Same Old Story: My Experience with Conversation Repetition, Looping with Dementia

 View all responsesStorytime videos

-I started to ask his permission to video him talking and telling his story.
+I asked for his permission to video him as he shared his story.
 Honestly, I knew, as frustrated as I was at times, that one day I would want to hear his stories again.

-During his story time videos, I would allow him to tell his story.
-I would wait for a pause in his story and then ask a simple and concise question to him.
-I took the opportunity to take his continual conversation repetition and looping as an opportunity to learn more about him.
-Tap into the memories he was able to retrieve.
+During his storytime videos, I would allow him to tell his story.
+I would wait for a pause in his story and then ask a simple and concise question.
+I seized the opportunity to learn more about him by engaging with his repetitive conversations and looping patterns, which allowed me to tap into the memories he was able to retrieve.

 By the end of the conversation, we both had tears in our eyes.
 I learned in great detail why he was awarded the Purple Heart.
-Thankful to him for sharing not only his history with me but also a piece of history from the Korean War.
+I am thankful to him for sharing not only his history with me but also a piece of history from the Korean War.
 What a blessing he was to me and so many others.
-So very proud he was my dad!
+I'm so very proud he was my dad!

 Join the conversation